open-horizon/examples/edge/msghub/watson_speech2text/README.md

 - Deploy (or get access to) an instance of IBM Event Streams that the watsons2text sample can send its data to.
 Ensure that the topic `watsons2text ` is created in Event Streams.
 Using information from the Event Streams UI, `export` these environment variables:
     - `MSGHUB_API_KEY`
     - `MSGHUB_BROKER_URL`
-    - `MSGHUB_CERT_ENCODED` (if using IBM Event Streams in IBM Cloud Private) due to differences in the `base64` command set this variable as follows depending on the machine you're using.
+    - `MSGHUB_CERT_ENCODED` (if using IBM Event Streams in IBM Cloud Private) due to differences in the `base64` command set this variable as follows based on the platform you're using:
         - On Linux: `MSGHUB_CERT_ENCODED=“$(cat $MSGHUB_CERT_FILE| base64 -w 0)”`
 	    - On Mac: `MSGHUB_CERT_ENCODED="$(cat $MSGHUB_CERT_FILE| base64)"`
     - `MSGHUB_CERT_FILE` (if using IBM Event Streams in IBM Cloud Private)